 Despite being awarded Best Actor by the National Board of Review and Best Performance in a Foreign Film at the Sant Jordi Awards, and also receiving additional nominations for Best Actor at the New York Film Critics Circle Awards, the Golden Globes and the BAFTAs, Gene Hackman failed to receive an Academy Award nomination for his performance.
 To this day, critics, audiences, major film groups and publications consider this a notorious snub.

 The trivia items below may give away important plot points.

-Francis Ford Coppola: When Harry Caul turns on the TV in the Jack Tar Hotel to blot out the sound of the murder in the neighboring room, the broadcaster is Coppola talking about Richard Nixon and the Watergate scandal - itself triggered by a notorious piece of bugging.
+DIRECTOR_CAMEO(Francis Ford Coppola): When Harry Caul turns on the television in the Jack Tar Hotel to blot out the sound of the murder in the neighboring room, the broadcaster is Coppola talking about Richard Nixon and the Watergate scandal, itself triggered by a notorious piece of bugging.

 The Jack Tar Hotel on Van Ness Avenue, site of the grisly murder scene, opened in 1960, and later became the Cathedral Hill Hotel in 1982.
 It was demolished in 2013, to be replaced by a hospital complex.